mattiasoldani/succosim_22_desy_preshower/README.md

 - to provide a tool to validate the experimental results by comparing them with simulated data that are as similar as possible to the real ones;
 - to provide a tool to easily reproduce the beamtest experimental condition in the simulations without the need for a developer-level knowledge of C++ and Geant4.

 Nevertheless, a basic, user-level understanding of how a Geant4 simulation works is required in order to exploit succosim to its full potential.
+Moreover, both Geant4 and [CMAke](https://cmake.org/) need to be installed on your machine in order to compile and run the software.

 The succosim source code can be downloaded either as a ZIP archive, from the Code drop-down menu [here](https://github.com/mattiasoldani/anaKrys), or directly from the terminal (open in your project working directory) via
 ```shell